digital-asset/daml-helm-charts/CONTRIBUTING.md

 ## How to contribute?

-1. Fork this repository, develop, and test your changes on a new branch.
+1. Fork this repository, develop and test your changes on a new branch.
 2. Submit a pull request, the title of the PR starts with the chart name (e.g. `[canton/participant]`).
 3. If your PR corresponds to an issue, add `Fixes #XXX` to your pull request description.